Lashuk1729/Medical-Appointment-No-Shows/README.md

 The aim of the project is focused on the question of whether or not patients show up for their appointment.

-It is basically divided into four sections:
+It is basically divided into four sections:-

 1. __Introduction__, where the investigation problem is set and the dataset is described.
 2. __Data Wrangling__, where the acquired data are cleaned and parsed.